Members of the ICANN 2017 Nominating Committee

 Amir Qayyum – ALAC Representative; Asia/Australia/Pacific Region

 Amir Qayyum feels refreshing to see himself as part of a large connected community!
 He is an ICANN Fellowship alumni, and got involved into ICANN activities since 2012, through the local ISOC Chapter.
-He is currently the Chair, Executive Council of ISOC Islamabad Chapter, which is also one of the ALS in ICANN/APRALO.
-He is quite involved in capacity building activities (IPv6, DNSSEC, etc.) with ISOC, APNIC and ICANN's Middle-East regional team, and conducted many training workshops, informational seminars and general awareness talks.
+He is currently the Chair, Board of Directors of ISOC Islamabad Chapter, which is also one of the ALS in ICANN/APRALO.
+He is quite involved in capacity building activities (IPv6, DNSSEC, etc.) with ISOC, APNIC and ICANN regional teams, and conducted many training workshops, informational seminars and general awareness talks.
 Apart from his technical activities, he is also running a charitable trust to improve the education and living of the under-privileged people of a slum area near Rawalpindi, and also a member of two more welfare trusts for the provision of education and basic health facilities in the rural areas of Pakistan.

 Jörg Schweiger – ccNSO Representative